jlcunningham2101/note-taker/README.md

 ### Description

-This application allows users to write and save notes of their choice.
+This application allows small business owners to write and save notes of their choice to keep track of important taskwork.

 ### Features